pedrosfaria2/python_drop_copy/README.md

 # FIX Client Drop Copy

 This project is a FIX (Financial Information Exchange) client application designed for drop copy functionalities.
-It utilizes the QuickFIX library for handling FIX messages and provides a user-friendly interface for interacting with the client, sending ResendRequests, and managing log files.
+It utilizes the QuickFIX library for handling FIX messages and provides a user-friendly interface for interacting with the client, sending ResendRequests, managing log files, and handling secondary hosts for disaster recovery.

 ## Features

 - Logon and logout clients.
 - Send ResendRequest messages to clients.
+- Handle secondary hosts for disaster recovery.
 - Consolidate log files.
 - User-friendly command-line interface using the Rich library.